Kalray is a fabless semiconductor company, pioneer in processors for new intelligent systems.

 Stéphane is a successful executive with a combined 20 years of experience in business (Sales, Marketing, business development and business unit management) in the semiconductor industry around wireless, video and embedded applications.
 Prior to his current position, Stéphane has held various business and management roles at STMicroelectronics and ST-Ericsson, where he worked in business development with major OEMs and platform-makers for mobile applications and the multimedia industry.

-Vice President, Data Center Business Unit & Corporate Development
+Vice President, Corporate Development & Strategic Marketing

 Before his time at Kalray, Loïc spent 10 years at Inside Secure.
 The last position he occupied was executive vice president of corporate development and communication.
 Prior to that, he was the vice president of Inside Secure’s NFC business unit.
 Loïc also served as director of strategic marketing for the wireless business unit of Texas Instruments after holding several strategic and operational marketing positions within TI.